 Chow down on this chowder to experience the gut-healing effects of salmon, one of the best foods to consume for its anti-inflammatory properties.
 The Omega-3 fatty acids in salmon have been linked with protection against several gastrointestinal diseases, through their anti-inflammatory activity and their ability to boost healthy microorganisms in the gut.
 It's also a great skin booster to plump up skin cells and avoid any need for a plastic Sturgeon.

 Regular consumption of oily fish that is high in omega-3s, such as salmon, anchovies and sardines can help combat the over-consumption of foods rich in omega-6, such as poultry, eggs, and most vegetable oils.
 In the West many of us have an improper balance of omega-6s to omega-3s, and this can lead to inflammation in the body (particularly the gut), causing a range of unpleasant digestive symptoms.
+If you suffer from Leaky Gut, which you can read more about here, Fulvic Humic Concentrate can be of assistance.

 When choosing salmon look for: